harvard-lts/mirador-help-plugin/README.md

 # mirador-help-plugin

 Mirador plugin that adds a help modal window with a list of links.
+Links are currently Harvard-specific.

 ## Requirements